-All new part-time students may enroll in the Johns Hopkins University Student Health Benefit Plan administered by the Consolidated Health Plans, Inc. (CHP).
+All currently enrolled part-time degree-seeking and certificate students are also eligible to enroll in the Johns Hopkins University Student Health Benefit Plan administered by the Consolidated Health Plans, Inc. (CHP).
 Information about enrollment dates and costs are listed above.
-If you or your spouse loses your insurance and need to enroll in the student health plan, please contact the Office of Student Affairs to find out the procedures for enrolling.